Helping millions of people navigate the world of technology.

 3. Dell 24IN USB-C Monitor

 If you are looking for a premium 24-inch external monitor for your iPad Pro, check out the Dell 24IN P2419HC.
 The monitor packs an IPS panel with full HD resolution and promises excellent viewing angles with ultra-slim bezels.
-With a premium build and look, it can fit in any setup without looking out of place.
+With a premium build and look, it can fit into any setup without looking out of place.

 • Resolution: 3840 x 2160 (27-inch) | Panel: IPS | Refresh Rate: 60Hz